-If 3.3 V is provided by a shield board, it is worth using the +3.3 V (CN8 pin 7 or CN11 pin 16) directly as power input.
-In this case the ST-LINK is not powered thus the programming and debugging features are not available.
+It can be interesting to use the +3.3 V (CN8 pin 7 or CN11 pin 16) directly as power input, in case the 3.3 V is provided by a shield board.
+In this case, the ST-LINK is not powered thus the programming and debugging features are not available.